atdd-bdd/GherkinExecutorForJava/README.md

 You can try the application out as a whole, or just start using it.
 ### The Application
 Download the GherkinExecutorForJava project.
 You will see only one file `Translate.java` in the gherkinexecutor package.
 This file contains all the classes required for translation.

 Run the Feature_Examples.java file in the gherkinexecutor.Feature_Eaamples package.
 You should see that it successfully runs four tests, two of which are listed above.
-You can also run Feature_tic_tac_toe.
+You can also run Feature_tic_tac_toe in the Feature_Tic_Tac_Toe in the gherkinexecutor.Feature_Tic_Tac_Toe.
 ### Your Project
 OK, the proof is in the pudding.
 Let's apply GherkinExecutor to your  problem.
 #### Setup